-- Salary package of \$200,000 exclusive of superannuation to be reviewed annually.
-This is inclusive of all directors' fees. - Employer or employee may terminate employment on giving of 90 days' notice and in the event of early termination at the option of the employer, by payment of a termination benefit equal to the base salary for the unexpired period of notice. - LTI is based on the issue of 700,000 options in September 2021. - STI is based on the overall business performance and the discretion of the Board Remuneration Committee
+- Salary package of \$250,000 exclusive of superannuation to be reviewed annually.
+This is inclusive of all directors' fees. - Employer or employee may terminate employment on giving of 90 days' notice and in the event of early termination at the option of the employer, by payment of a termination benefit equal to the base salary for the unexpired period of notice. - LTI for the year ended 30 June 2022 is based on the issue of 700,000 options in September 2021. - STI is based on the overall business performance and the discretion of the Board Remuneration Committee. - Other long-term benefits include annual leave entitlements.